JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: i don't see any icons on my screen or your last picture

-NS: yes you doo a lttle (vertical) row of icons
+NS: yes you doo a little (vertical) row of icons

 JR: oh you mean the panel on the far right?